ducalex/retro-go/README.md

 # Usage

 ## Game covers
 Game covers should be placed in the `romart` folder at the base of your sd card.
-You can obtain a pre-made pack from this repository or from the release page.
+You can obtain a pre-made pack [here](https://github.com/ducalex/retro-go-covers).
 Retro-Go is also compatible with the older Go-Play romart pack.

 You can add missing cover art by creating a PNG image (160x168, 8bit) named according to the following scheme:
 `/romart/nes/A/ABCDE123.png` where `nes` is the same as the rom folder, and `ABCDE123` is the CRC32 of the game